-The driver’s seat offered excellent support and the Passat displayed a wide track stance on the road with the ability to soak up uneven surfaces.
 With the mid-size car segment under sustained attack from SUV and crossover rivals, Volkswagen believes the future for traditional sedans and wagons in this segment will largely be in premium models.

 The new Passat has the understated style, quality materials and driving refinement to hit that premium target, while the high grade models like the 4Motion-equipped 176kW Bi-TDI and the 206kW TSI are at price position and level of standard content that moves the benchmark for European brands.

 2.0 TSI R-Line PlusSedan $68,740/Wagon $69,990